 Authors who want to incorporate source materials into their writings with confidence may find themselves faced with more questions than answers.
 What exactly does fair use mean?
 What factors do courts consider when evaluating claims of fair use?
 How does fair use support authors’ research, writing, and publishing goals?
 Fortunately, help is at hand!
-This Fair Use/Fair Dealing Week, we’re featuring a selection of resources and articles to help authors understand and apply fair use.
-We also encourage our readers to check out the Fair Use week compilation of resources for more information about fair use in general.
+This Fair Use/Fair Dealing Week, we’re featuring a selection of resources, briefs, and blog posts to help authors understand and apply fair use.

 Fair Use 101

 Authors Alliance Guide to Fair Use for Nonfiction Authors: Our guidebook, Fair Use for Nonfiction Authors, covers the basics of fair use, addresses common situations faced by nonfiction authors where fair use may apply, and debunks some common misconceptions about fair use.
-Download a PDF or purchase a copy today.
+Download a PDF today.

 Authors Alliance Fair Use FAQs: Our Fair Use FAQs cover questions such as: